The Church is Still Open

 Jesus shows us how we can respond to this.

 Jesus shows us we can respond HONESTLY.
 We can be honest about the realities we’re facing.
-Saying things like “Everything’s going to be okay,” or even “You’ll be fine” is, of course, well meaning.
+Saying things like “Everything’s going to be okay,” or even “You’ll be fine” is, of course, well-meaning.
 Even on the most normal days, though, these are promises we cannot keep.
 People are suffering.
-Many will get sick.
-Some will die.
-Many more will experience depression and anxiety.
-Jobs will be lost.
-Businesses will suffer.
-And cherished plans and dreams will be radically altered.
+Many are sick.
+Some are dying.
+Many are experiencing depression and anxiety.
+Jobs are being lost.
+Businesses are suffering.
+And cherished plans and dreams are being radically altered.
 This will likely go on for quite a while, and won’t be ending anytime soon.

 This epidemic will pass.
 In the meantime, there will be trouble.
 This never surprised Jesus.
 He knew what lay ahead for him and his first disciples, and he warned them about it.
 At his Last Supper with them, he said, “In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 (John 16.33)

 Because we trust in Jesus, we don’t have to pretend the troubles we face are not happening.
 This ability to be honest stands us in a much better position to help people who are experiencing them.
 And, when we experience troubles, we will not be so surprised, and better able to face whatever happens with wisdom and hope.

 Jesus shows us we can respond TRUTHFULLY.
-I’ve been spending a lot of time on social media these past few days.
-It’s been a great way to connect with colleagues, friends, and some of you too.
-It’s also been a good source of up-to-date information and wisdom.
+I’ve been spending a lot of time on social media these days.
+It’s a great way to connect with colleagues, friends, and some of you too.
+It’s also a good source of up-to-date information and wisdom.
 (For example, much of what I’m writing here is from the learning I’ve been doing from much wiser people!)

 However, there is a lot of “information” out there that is not true.